aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 ## Clean up

-Do not forget to delete the stack to avoid unexpected charges
+Do not forget to delete the stack to avoid unexpected charges.

 First make sure to remove all data from the Amazon Simple Storage Service (Amazon S3) Buckets.
 Then: